jakechasan/BT-Plugin-Share-Menu/README.md

 <img src="screenshots/screen-5.png" width="19%"/>

 ## Installation
 Download the [latest release of the plugin here](https://github.com/jakechasan/BT-Plugin-Share-Menu/releases).
 Go do Admin->Manage Plugins->Upload Plugin Package.
-Check "Update Existing Plugin," and upload the zip file that you have downloaded from this repository.
+Check "Update Existing Plugin" if you already have this plugin installed and upload the zip file that you have downloaded from this repository.
 Then refresh your server's plugin list.

 ## Questions and Answers
 Can I use this plugin on my self-hosted Buzztouch account?